Sophie Nélisse

 Marie-Sophie Nélisse (born March 27, 2000) is a Canadian actress.
-She is known for her Genie Award–winning performance in Monsieur Lazhar, as Liesel Meminger in the film adaptation of the best-selling novel The Book Thief, written by Markus Zusak, and as Caroline in The Kid Detective.
-She also stars as young Shauna in Showtime's series Yellowjackets.
+She made her film debut in the French-language drama Monsieur Lazhar (2011), for which she won a Genie Award for Best Supporting Actress.
+She played Liesel Meminger in the 2013 war drama The Book Thief, young Joan Fischer in the biographical film Pawn Sacrifice (2014), Casey Caraway in the coming-of-age drama Mean Dreams (2016), Aster in The Rest of Us (2019), and Irena Gut in Irena's Vow (2023).
+Since 2021, she has starred as Shauna Shipman in the Showtime psychological thriller series Yellowjackets.

 Early life

 Marie-Sophie Nélisse was born in Windsor, Ontario, on March 27, 2000.
-She is of French descent.
-Her mother, Pauline Belhumeur, left her job as a schoolteacher in 2013 to act as a talent manager for both Sophie and her younger sister Isabelle, who is also an actress.
-Nélisse is fluent in both French and English.
-The family moved to Montreal when she was four.
+She is French Canadian.
+Her family moved to Montreal when she was four.
+Her mother left her job as a schoolteacher in 2013 to act as a talent manager for both Sophie and her younger sister Isabelle, who is also an actress.
+Nélisse is fluent in French and English.

 Career

-She spent her early years training in gymnastics, aiming for the 2016 Olympics, and signed to a talent agency to make money to pay for the training, but after getting the part in The Book Thief (and subsequent accolades) she shifted her focus to acting.
-Additionally, Nélisse formed and still maintains a close friendship with her co-star from The Book Thief, Nico Liersch.
+She spent her early years training in gymnastics and signed to a talent agency to make money to pay for the training, but after getting the part in The Book Thief (and subsequent accolades) she shifted her focus to acting.

 Besides her Genie Award for Monsieur Lazhar, she won a Jutra Award for her performance and a Young Artist Award nomination as Best Leading Young Actress in an International Feature Film.
-She held a recurring role the Québec sitcom Les Parents and she also starred in the title role of the 2015 film The Great Gilly Hopkins.
+She held a recurring role in the Québec sitcom Les Parents and she also starred in the title role of the 2015 film The Great Gilly Hopkins.
 In May 2016, Nélisse was present on the red carpet at Cannes Film Festival for the first time to present Canadian thriller movie Mean Dreams.

 In 2016, Nélisse was one of four actors selected by the Toronto International Film Festival, alongside Grace Glowicki, Jared Abrahamson, and Mylène Mackay for its "Rising Stars" programme, described as an "intensive professional development programme [that] immerses participants in a series of public events and industry meetings during the Festival."
 In June 2018, it was announced that she would be the face of Caroline Néron's Fall 2018 jewelry line.

 After graduating high school in June 2017, Nélisse confirmed she wouldn't be enrolling in post-secondary education for the time being due to commitments shooting Close in London and Morocco.
 In a L'actualité series about "Being 18 years old in 2018", Nélisse spoke about entering adulthood in the era of the Weinstein effect, and deplored that when she announced she was looking for "more mature roles", she was quickly offered multiple roles where her characters would be raped and that scenarios she receives almost always include sexual elements.
-One of these instances was when she turned down the sexually-charged lead role in Fugueuse, in which Ludivine Reding was eventually cast as Fanny, the titular teenage runaway who ends up a sex trafficking victim.
+One of these instances was when she turned down the sexually charged lead role in Fugueuse, in which Ludivine Reding was eventually cast as Fanny, the titular teenage runaway who ends up a sex trafficking victim.